AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/consolidating-your-tables.md

 ## Creating, Viewing, or Updating a Consolidated Table

-If you\'re interested in adding a consolidated table to your data warehouse, contact MBI [support](../getting-started/support.md).
+If you're interested in adding a consolidated table to your data warehouse, contact MBI [support](../getting-started/support.md).

 Likewise, because consolidated tables are not viewable in the Data Warehouse Manager, viewing and updating these tables can only be done by MBI support.